A Day in the Life at Estoril Elite Program

 • Small-sided games or technical repetition

 In addition to the academy program, some players are also registered with local Portuguese clubs.
-For example, one of the players trains and competes with G.D.
+For example, I would train and compete with G.D.
 Trajouce U-17.
 On those days, they attend club training instead of the Estoril afternoon session.

-• Two sessions per day, five to six days a week
+• Two sessions per day, five days a week

 • Individual development through structured, professional coaching